Marcell Ozuna Player Props: Braves vs. Marlins

 Marcell Ozuna At The Plate

-- Ozuna has a double, two home runs and eight walks while hitting .073.
+- Ozuna is hitting .085 with a double, two home runs and eight walks.

-- Ozuna has gotten a hit in four of 17 games this season, but he has no multi-hit games.
+- Ozuna has gotten a hit in five of 18 games this year, but he has no multi-hit games.

-- Ozuna has picked up an RBI twice this season, but just one in each of those games.
+- Ozuna has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.